yasufum/qemu-hda/README.md

 #### (2) Create VM

-Put iso file you downloaded put it into iso/ to be refered from script.
+Put iso file you downloaded into iso/ to be refered from script.

 Then, move to iso/ and edit, run create_install.sh script.
 There are four params in the script.